stefanweck/dungeongeneration/README.md

 You can view a live demo with the current code on GitHub right here: [Live Demo](http://htmlpreview.github.io/?https://github.com/stefanweck/dungeongeneration/blob/master/index.html).
-Note: Clicking the canvas generates a new map!
+Note: Move the character around with your arrow keys!

 <h1>Contact</h1>